 (Outreach Program Director)

 LaTonya was raised in Oklahoma City, Oklahoma and started dancing at the age of two.
 She attended the prestigious Oklahoma City University majoring in Dance Performance and was a member of the American Spirit Dance Company.
 She then continued her education with the University of Central Oklahoma for Dance Education, and Cecchetti Method of ballet and holds her grade one through five teacher’s certificates.
-She has 17 years of teaching experience throughout the Midwest.
+She has 18 years of teaching experience throughout the Midwest.
 Her teaching experience and choreography include dance studios, elementary schools, pageants and high school dance teams in all dance styles.
-She has performed with Ballet of Oklahoma, Radio City Rockettes, Silvertree Productions.
-Along with performing with CDE, LaTonya is the Outreach Program Director and dancers’ representative on CDE’s Board of Directors.
-She is excited to continue to bring the lecture/demonstration The ABC’s of Dance to schools along with the newest show From Ballet to Beyonce.
-La Tonya hopes to touch, inspire, move, and encourage not only dancers but the audiences as well.
+She has performed with Ballet of Oklahoma, Radio City Rockettes, and Silvertree Productions.
+Along with performing with CDE since 2014, LaTonya is the Outreach Program Director and dancers’ representative on CDE’s Board of Directors.
+She is excited to continue to bring the lecture/demonstration Poetry in Motion, The ABC’s of Dance to schools along with the newest show From Ballet to Beyonce.
+Doing something you love everyday is what La Tonya has always wanted to do and hopes to touch, inspire, move, and encourage not only dancers but the audiences as well.
 She believes dance is the language of the soul, which can move us to feel and experience something greater than ourselves and feels blessed to be able to share her love for dance.
-She is excited to call Center Dance Ensemble her new home.

-Felicia began dancing at the age of nine at Arizona Desert Dance Power where she started her studies in styles of dance that included ballet, contemporary, jazz, modern, musical theater and tap.
+Felicia began dancing at the age of nine at Arizona Desert Dance Power where she started her studies in styles of dance that included ballet, contemporary, jazz, modern, musical theatre, and tap.
 Upon entering high school, she joined Skyline High School’s dance company, Ascension, where she was presented with many opportunities to perform around the valley and choreograph for her peers.
 In her final year, Felicia was inducted into the National Honor Society for Dance Arts.
 In 2013, she began attending school at Mesa Community College where she furthered her education and training in dance.
 She performed with The MCC Dance Company for two years under the direction of Tina Rangel, and graduated in December of 2015 with an Associate of Arts-Fine Arts, Dance degree.
-The past summer, she was selected to train with Giordano Dance Chicago during their summer intensive.
-Felicia is thrilled to perform with Center Dance Ensemble for the first time this season.
+This summer, she spent time in New York City training under the Rockettes during their summer intensive program.
+Felicia is thrilled to enter her second season with Center Dance Ensemble.